Morris M. Adams - News Break

 Morris M. Adams

-Morris M. Adams, 90, of Owensboro, passed away Monday, June 21, 2021, at Owensboro Health Regional Hospital.
-He was born in Salyersville on Nov.
-11, 1930, to the late Carl M. and Vauda Penix Adams.
+Morris M. Adams, 90, of Owensboro, passed away June 21, 2021 at Owensboro Health Regional Hospital.
+He was born in Salyersville, Kentucky on November 11, 1930 to the late Carl M. and Vauda Penix Adams.
 Morris was a former member of the U.S. Army.
 He was an operator technician for Commonwealth Aluminum for 17 years.
 Morris was a member of the Apostolic Bread of Life Church.
-He enjoyed hunting, spending time with grandkids, carpentry, singing at church and playing guitar and harmonica.
-He loved duct tape!www.messenger-inquirer.com
+He enjoyed hunting, spending time with grandkids, carpentry, singing at church, and playing guitar and harmonica.
+He loved duct tape!www.owensborotimes.com